zilch/type-route/docs/api-reference/route-definition/define-route.md

 );
 ```

 Defines a route matching: `"/user/some-id"` or `"/users/some-id"`.
-If the plural users route is matched the url (when using a browser history router) will immediately be changed to the singular version.
+If the plural users route is matched, the url (when using a browser history router) will immediately be changed to the singular version.